-Many independent schools now pride themselves on making significant efforts towards widening access to those children who they feel would benefit from the excellent education which they provide.
-An inability for parents to meet the financial commitment of their termly fees should not be a deal breaker when the parents of the right child come knocking on the door of the admissions office.
+Many independent schools now pride themselves on making significant efforts towards widening access to those children who they feel would benefit from the excellent education that they provide.
+An inability of parents to meet the financial commitment of their termly fees should not be a deal breaker when the parents of the right child come knocking on the door of the admissions office.

 Here are a few tips which may answer some of your questions.

-Remember that scholarships are more about commendation of talent than cash.
-They usually equate to 10 or 20% discount to the fees.
+Scholarships vs. bursary Remember that scholarships are more about the commendation of talent than cash.
+They usually equate to a 10 or 20% discount on the fees.
 It is sometimes possible however to secure a bursary in addition to a scholarship to fill any shortfall.

-These offer an excellent alternative to the high cost of boarding school fees.
-They are able to do this, as parents only need contribute towards the boarding costs, since the tuition and education are state funded.
+State boarding schools These offer an excellent alternative to the high cost of boarding school fees.
+They can do this, as parents only need to contribute towards the boarding costs since the tuition and education are state-funded.
 The State Boarding Schools Association website has details of these schools and how to apply.
+Visit their website.

 Can the family help?
 I once had a parent say to me that they did not see any point in leaving a cash inheritance to their son as they felt with a good education; he should be encouraged to make his way in life.
 With this in mind, they had decided to invest his financial inheritance in his education, to give him what they believed to be the best possible foundation on which to build his financial future.
 With this in mind, do you have sources of financial inheritance for example grandparents who would be able to assist with the fees?
 It is always worth asking, as schools will be unlikely to award you a bursary if their means testing process highlights that there is a potential source of financial support from relatives.